MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 === The Backing Allocator

 To create a memory allocator requires a memory allocator, this is often known as the backing allocator.
 The reason that a memory allocator requires a memory allocator in itself is because the memory it manages needs to come from somewhere.
-If one were to read about memory allocators it is common that that the underlying (also know as backing) memory allocator is left out.
+If one were to read about memory allocators it is common that that the underlying (also known as backing) memory allocator is left out.
 The reason this is done is it is simply an implementation detail and whatever appropriate memory allocator can be used.
 For example Bonwick's @bonwick1994slab Slab Allocator could have used malloc or any other allocator to provide it with its initial memory.
 A common question then is where does the backing allocator get its memory?
-The lowest level allocator that provides all the memory is provided by the operating system and is usually mmap or sbrk on Linux operating system @ArpaciDusseau23-Book assuming there is an operating system to begin with.
+The lowest level allocator that provides all the memory is provided by the operating system and is usually mmap or sbrk on Linux Operating System @ArpaciDusseau23-Book assuming there is an operating system to begin with.

 === Memory Allocation Strategy